-Finding Information about Present-Day American Indians and Alaska Natives
+Finding Present-Day Federal Records about American Indians and Alaska Natives

-Many other Federal agencies have more current records relating to American Indians and Alaska Natives.
+Other federal agencies have more current records relating to American Indians and Alaska Natives.
+The following are a few examples.
 Consider contacting one of these entities for additional information.
-The following are a few of these agencies.

 U.S. Department of the Interior